jethornton/flexgui/docs_flex/source/parameters.rst

 To set a user parameter value in the var file with a QDoubleSpinBox add a couple of string type Dynamic Properties.
-See :doc:`property` The parameters 31 - 5000 are avaliable for use in NC code programs.
+See :doc:`property` The parameters 31 - 5000 are available for use in NC code programs.
 Replace `nnnn` with the variable number.
 ::